mriffaud/Christmas-Song-Lyrics-Generator/README.md

         return output
 ```

 This code defines the GRU-based model for lyrics generation.
 It is implemented as a subclass of `nn.Module`.
-The `__init__` method initializes the model with the vocabulary size, embedding dimension, and hidden dimension of the GRU layer.
+The `__init__` method initialises the model with the vocabulary size, embedding dimension, and hidden dimension of the GRU layer.
 It defines an embedding layer (`nn.Embedding`), a GRU layer (`nn.GRU`), and a fully connected layer (`nn.Linear`) for the final output.
 The `forward` method defines the forward pass of the model, where the input `x` is first embedded, then passed through the GRU layer, and finally through the fully connected layer to generate the output.

 <a name="step3.2"></a>